What You Can Expect on Photoshoot Day!

 Maximizing your Photography Budget: Cost Sharing

-You always hear “less is more” and the single greatest way to pay less AND get more photos is by cost sharing your project with others.
+You always hear “less is more” and the single greatest way to pay less AND get more photos is by cost sharing your project with other sub contractors and vendors.
 This is a common and very valuable practice, I always advocate my clients to talk to everyone who worked on the project alongside them (architect, general contractor, landscape architect, homeowner, etc), to see if they would like to purchase a license so they can use the photos for their marketing purposes.
 By splitting the cost of the photoshoot with other parties, you’re maximizing the number of images you get, while lowering the overall photoshoot costs substantially.
 This really helps to stretch your annual photography budget.

 Stacy Markow is a former sommelier turned Interiors & Commercial Architecture Photographer servicing design clients across the Dallas Fort Worth metroplex.
 Not only can I capture the beauty of your next interior design project for your portfolio, I can also help you celebrate reaching the finish line by choosing the perfect bottle of Champagne.